coveooss/spring-boot-parameter-store-integration/readme.md

 The lib uses the [DefaultAWSCredentialProviderChain](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html) and the [DefaultAWSRegionProviderChain](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/regions/DefaultAwsRegionProviderChain.html).
 This means that if your code is running on an EC2 instance that has access to a Parameter Store property and its associated KMS key, the library should be able to fetch it without any configuration.

 If you need to use a custom endpoint for the AWS Simple Systems Management client, you can set the property `awsParameterStoreSource.ssmClient.endpointConfiguration.endpoint`.
 For more details, see the [AWSClientBuilder.EndpointConfiguration](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/client/builder/AwsClientBuilder.EndpointConfiguration.html) class, which is used to configure the client.
 By default, the associated signing region is fetched from [DefaultAWSRegionProviderChain](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/regions/DefaultAwsRegionProviderChain.html), but if you need to specify a different one, you can use the property `awsParameterStoreSource.ssmClient.endpointConfiguration.signingRegion`.
 Note that this only sets the `signingRegion` for the endpoint and not the aws client region.
 Region configuration should be done using the providers available from the [DefaultAWSRegionProviderChain](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/regions/DefaultAwsRegionProviderChain.html).

+If you ever hit some AWS exceptions, there is a parameter that can allow the Parameter Store client to retry more than the default 3 times (AWS SDK default).
+Just use the property `awsParameterStoreSource.ssmClient.maxErrorRetry` to increase the number of retries.

 ## Using Spring Boot's Placeholder Properties